JayYeung/NXP-VLSI-Place-Route-tool-using-Kernighan-Lin-algorithm/README.md

 # VLSI-Place-Route-tool-using-Kernighan-Lin-algorithm
 Developed a C++ based VLSI Place &amp; Route tool by using the Kernighan-Lin algorithm to optimize the data structure and speed up the run time from 50 to 4500 gates in seven hours.

-In this assignment you will implement a partitioning algorithm to solve the balanced bi-partitioning (BB) problem.
+Prompt: In this assignment you will implement a partitioning algorithm to solve the balanced bi-partitioning (BB) problem.
 You should implement the Simulated Annealing (SA) algorithm, or the Kernighan-Lin (KL) algorithm based on your choice.
 A net-list containing a number of cells connected via two-terminal nets is to be partitioned into two